manishmyadav/python-turtle-crossing/README.md

 # python-turtle-crossing
-This is a Turtle Race Implementation where the user is asked to choose 1 winner and then see whether his turtle won or lose in the race.
+This is a Turtle Crossing Game Implementation where the user has to successfully move the turtle from start to end overcoming the obstacles.
+With each level the dificulty of the obstacles go on increasing.
 This is built using Python's turtle module & Object Oriented Programming.